cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

         }
     }

-    // prove counterparty and move our own state to BLOCKUPGRADE
+    // prove counterparty and move our own state to ACKUPGRADE and start flushing
-    // we can open unilaterally once packets have been flushed blockUpgradeHandshake(portIdentifier, channelIdentifier, upgrade.fields, counterpartyChannel, counterpartyUpgrade, BLOCKUPGRADE, proofChannel, proofUpgrade, proofHeight)
+    // upgrade is blocked on this channelEnd from progressing until flush completes on both ends startFlushUpgradeHandshake(portIdentifier, channelIdentifier, upgrade.fields, counterpartyChannel, counterpartyUpgrade, ACKUPGRADE, proofChannel, proofUpgrade, proofHeight)

     // call modules onChanUpgradeAck callback
     // module can error on counterparty version